tobbelobb/hp-mark/camera-calibration/README.md

 ## How To Take Calibration Images

-Then take your own pics inside the pics directory.
+Take your own pics inside the pics directory.
 ```
 cd pics
 ./takeCalibrationStills.sh